 We love the Black Hills of South Dakota.
-We lived here for three months on a work assignment and spent every spare minute exploring the Black Hills SD towns and points of interest.
+We lived here for three months on a work assignment and spent every spare minute exploring the Black Hills towns and points of interest.
 Our home base was Hot Springs at the southern end of the hills.
 From there we explored northward to wonderful towns like Sturgis, Hill City, and Custer SD.

 Black Hills SD towns are not all the same.
 The balance between historical and tourism is delicate.
 Some project authenticity better than others, while others are more beautiful, offer a superior location, or house more abundant attractions.

 The Black Hills Towns are: Deadwood, Sturgis, Rapid City, Hot Springs, Hill City, Custer, and Keystone.

 No matter which town you select for lodging or decide to explore, you will enjoy your vacation to the Black Hills SD.
 There is so much to see and do here that you just can’t lose.
 Nonetheless, we have our preferences and perhaps this guide will help you hone in on what matters most to you.

 Hill City doesn’t try to do too much.
 The only major attraction is the 1880 Keystone Train, but the street is lined with good shops and decent restaurants.
 You can walk the main strip in a couple of hours.
 If you’re like us you can spend a couple of hours in the beef jerky store alone!

 We strongly recommend a steak dinner at the Alpine Inn for only $15.99!
 The hotel and restaurant is a Black Hills SD institution.
 Dinner starts at 5:00 pm, but folks line up around 4:00 pm to put their name on the list.
 If you stroll in all willy-nilly in the summer you’re going to wait two hours to be seated.